-IDEA provides analytics, resources, and advice to improve student learning in higher education.
+The original mission of the Idea system was to provided analytics, resources, and advice to improve student learning in higher education.

 During the next seven years, the system was perfected and refined to assist in the improvement of instruction at Kansas State University.
-With help from the W. K. Kellogg Foundation, The IDEA Center was established in 1975 and the IDEA Student Ratings system was made available to other colleges and universities.
+With help from the W. K. Kellogg Foundation, The IDEA Center was established in 1975 and the IDEA system was made available to other colleges and universities.

 Students give feedback on teaching and learning based on their direct course experience, providing faculty with relevant information that can ultimately guide and strengthen teaching.

 What makes the IDEA Student Rating of Instruction stand out?